-Welcome to 2019!
-A new year, a clean slate and an opportunity to start the new year mindfully for all the right reasons.
+Welcome to the new year!
+Forget January blues - with this new month comes a clean slate and an opportunity to start the new year mindfully for all the right reasons.

 It’s an age-old tradition on New Year’s Eve to set resolutions for the year ahead, but this year, consider about changing your approach and being a little kinder to yourself.

 For me, resolutions imply that you’ve done something wrong, and that it needs to be resolved with a new year fix.
 But in truth, there is no benefit of dwelling in the past, or feeling a need to repent or resolve the year gone.